 It’s a common myth that companies invented booster seat expiration dates to sell more units.
 Car seats have been shown to degrade over time, developing hairline fractures and structural faults leading to catastrophic failure in a crash.

-Our Geeks recommend disposing of seats that are six years or older.
+Our Geeks recommend disposing of seats that are 6 years old.

 Even a small fender bender can damage your booster seat.
 Often, these seats are lined with EPS foam, a material that crumples under pressure to absorb crash forces.
 According to experts, it is a one-use material and will not be as effective when subjected to those same forces again.

-Plus, a collision can also put strain on the structural integrity of your seat.
-To ensure your safety seat is operating at peak performance in the event of the worst, our Geeks suggest replacing your booster seat after an accident.
+Plus, a collision can put strain on the structural integrity of your seat.
+To ensure your safety seat is operating at peak performance in the event of a collision, our Geeks suggest buying a replacement after an accident.

 Studying crash tests, researchers discovered that even the smallest pieces of debris could become dangerous and even lethal projectiles in a crash.
 Our advice: comb your car for potential hazards such as toys, books, groceries and empty soda cans.